See where CDP is headed with AI — Agentic World 2026, Oct 5–7, Miami →

 Deterministic identity resolution matches records by exact equality across identifiers like email, phone number, or login credentials.
 It delivers high accuracy when first-party data is available.
 Probabilistic identity resolution estimates the likelihood that two records belong to the same customer using signals like IP address, device type, or behavioral patterns.
 It extends reach to anonymous visitors but requires confidence thresholds to determine positive matches.

-Why is identity resolution important for customer data platforms?
+Why is identity resolution important?

 Further Reading: Identity Resolution Is Table Stakes: What CDPs Actually Need in the AI Era